 The British soldiers were taken by surprise and not realising they were civilians they opened fire with the machine guns killing the Dillon family immediately.

+Another meeting was held with the leaders.
 They decided to abort the plan and also came to the very hard decision to surrender.

 They were soldiers and had not planned to put civilian lives at risk.

 They were willing to fight to the death themselves but felt it was unfair to continue to put the lives of ordinary Irish people on the line.

 Sean MacDermott went in search of a white flag and Captain O'Reilly gave him his handkerchief.